 Most people will get less than the maximum amount.
 For example, the average monthly CPP benefit paid in 2023 is $772.71 (41% less than the maximum amount payable).

 For individuals who immigrated to Canada in their adult years (like me), the total government pension they will be eligible for will be significantly reduced.

 Using the 2023 maximum government pension amounts as an example, total payouts from this source to a single senior are:

 $8,492.16 (OAS) + $15,678.84 (CPP) = $24,171 per year

 C. How much do you need to save up?

 To calculate this amount on an annual basis, you will need to subtract expected government pensions from the annual expenses you calculated in Step A, and then multiply the remainder by 25 (or divide by 4%).

-For example, for a couple who estimate the annual retirement income needs to be $70,000:
+For example, a couple who estimates their annual retirement income needs to be $70,000 will need to save:

 b.
 Line 1 minus line 2